 Running your own business is equal parts exhaustion and exhilaration.
 Being able to hire people you enjoy working with and treating patients with care is incredible.
-But it’s hard not to get bogged down with the minutia of running a business and forget what’s important.
+Let’s examine the 2 frequent mistakes that small business owners tend to make.

 There are two mistakes that small business owners have a tendency to make and one that physical therapists cannot afford.
 Let’s examine each so you can avoid them.